git-town/git-town/website/src/commands/hack.md

 The _hack_ command ("let's start hacking") creates a new feature branch with the given name off the [main branch](../preferences/main-branch-name.md) and brings all uncommitted changes over to it.
-Before it does that, it [syncs](sync.md) the main branch to ensure commits into the new branch are on top of the current state of the repository.
+Before it does that, it [syncs](sync.md) the main branch to ensure you develop on top of the current state of the repository.

-### Variations
+### Configuration

 If the repository contains a remote called `upstream`, it also syncs the main branch with its upstream counterpart.
 You can control this behavior with the [sync-upstream](../preferences/sync-upstream.md) flag.

 If [push-new-branches](config-push-new-branches.md) is set, `git hack` creates a remote tracking branch for the new feature branch.
-This behavior is disabled by default to make `git hack` run fast.
-The first run of `git sync` will create the remote tracking branch.